To help you plan your visit, here you can find information about all our facilities and who to contact if you need to know more.

 Families with members with Autistic Spectrum Conditions

-On Early Birds dates, the museum opens at 08.30 so that families can come along and enjoy the museum free from the hustle and bustle of the general public.
+On Early Birds dates, the museum opens at 08.00 so that families with children who need a quieter environment can enjoy the Museum free of the hustle and bustle of the general public.

-The museum also opens from 18.30–21.30 on Night Owls evenings, which are exclusively for young adults with an ASC.
+The museum opens from 18.30–21.30 on Night Owls evenings, which are for those 16 years and over to have a relaxed environment to explore the Museum.

 If you have any questions about these events, please email firstname.lastname@example.org.